-When EQ Mode is selected for the Upper Display, you have access to a four band parametric equalizer.
-Each EQ band has the following parameters:
+When EQ Mode is selected for the Upper Display a four band parametric equalizer is available.
+Each band has the following parameters:

-Bypass A Bypass-switch for the band.
-When the Bypass-indicator is lit, the EQ band is disabled.
+Bypass Bypass-switch for the band.
+If the indicator is lit, the EQ band is disabled.
 Q The Q value for the EQ band, ranging from 10 (narrow) to 0.1 (wide) in 41 steps.
 Also used to select LPF/HPF or Shelving modes for the Low and High EQ bands (see below).
 F The center frequency of the EQ band, from 21 Hz to 20 kHz in 120 steps.
 G The boost or cut (± 18 dB in steps of 0.5 dB).

-□ Note that all four EQ bands have the same frequency range!
+Note that all four EQ bands have the same frequency range!
 The labels "Low", "L-Mid", "H-Mid" and "Hi" are only there for convenience.